16 November 2020

 As per the Queensland Government's Roadmap for easing COVID-19 restrictions, the following travel guidelines apply for Fraser Island:

-• STAGE 2: Camping and overnight stays on Fraser Island are permitted from June 1st, with Kingfisher Bay Resort and Eurong Beach Resort re-open on June 19th for guests from Queensland.
+• STAGE 2: Camping and overnight stays on Fraser Island are now permitted.
+Kingfisher Bay Resort and Eurong Beach Resort re-opened on June 19th for guests from Queensland.

-We are currently accepting interstate bookings for travel beyond July 10th and have a NEW flexible cancellation policy across all bookings this year to allow for any further changes to travel restrictions within Queensland.
+We are accepting interstate bookings and have a NEW flexible cancellation policy across all bookings this year to allow for any further changes to travel restrictions within Queensland.

 NEW FLEXIBLE BOOKING POLICY

-Additionally, our reservations team are on standby to assist with any questions you may have or reschedule your booking to a suitable time.
+Our reservations team are on standby to assist with any questions you may have or reschedule your booking to later time, if required.

 COVID-19 SAFETY UPDATES